asavagar/companies_house_data_analysis/README.md

 # companies_house_data_analysis
 I analyse Companies House data on _"basic company data"_.

-The main purpose is to present a chart of daily company incorporations.
-This can be compared to daily policy interventions, which are as follows:
+The main purpose is to present a chart of daily company incorporations, see `new_incorp_barplot.pdf`.
+This can be compared to daily policy interventions.

 ### Covid timeline
 1. Mon 16 March -- Non-essential travel prohibited